56quarters/tunic/doc/source/usage.rst

 The ReleaseManager can also remove old deployments.
 To do this, you must have named the deployments with a timestamp based prefix.
-If you've used :func:`tunic.api.get_release_id` to name your deployments, this is handled for you.
+If you've used :func:`tunic.core.get_release_id` to name your deployments, this is handled for you.

 .. code-block:: python